CNIC-Proteomics/bioDataHub/databases/README.md

 - cat  (DEPRECATED) =>  This file contains the following columns:
     + categories: They are the same categories than the large file 'categories.tsv'
     + command line of protein

+## Statistic files

+These files show the number of isoforms per category.

+The file structure name is:

+{species}_{date}.stats.tsv

+The categories are:

+  + Reviewed (Swiss-Prot): Manually annotated.
+Records with information extracted from literature and curator-evaluated computational analysis.
+  + Unreviewed (TrEMBL): Computationally analyzed.
+Records that await full manual annotation.
+  + cat_GO_C: The Gene Ontology (GO) project provides a set of hierarchical controlled vocabulary, in this case for "Cellular Component (C)".
+  + cat_GO_F: The Gene Ontology (GO) project provides a set of hierarchical controlled vocabulary, in this case for "Molecular Function (F)".
+  + cat_GO_P: The Gene Ontology (GO) project provides a set of hierarchical controlled vocabulary, in this case for "Biological Process (P)".
+  + cat_KEGG: Kyoto Encyclopedia of Genes and Genomes
+  + cat_PANTHER: 	PANTHER is a protein database for families and domains
+  + cat_Reactome: Reactome is a database with knowledgebase of biological pathways and processes.
+  + cat_CORUM: The CORUM database provides a resource of manually annotated protein complexes from mammalian organisms.